 1. Hallucination propagation

 Signature: confident, coherent, structured output, internally consistent.
 Built on a false premise.
+No tool call failure.
+No error code.

 2. Tool misfire

 The model selects the wrong tool, passes malformed arguments, or misinterprets tool output.
 Unlike hallucination, tool misfire produces real side effects immediately — deleted records, sent emails, processed payments, triggered workflows.
 The session looks healthy on latency and token counts while causing irreversible damage downstream.
+Schema drift is a common trigger: a dependency update changes how tool schemas are generated, making them incompatible with the model provider's format [6].

 Signature: a tool was called with an unexpected argument pattern, or a tool returned data the model processed without validating against the session's stated goal.